hearthandsinc/challenges/ios/readme.md

 ## Instructions

-You are tasked with the implementation of an iOS messaging app that allows to communicate (send and receive text messages) with bots, each in their own 1:1 chat.
+You are tasked with the implementation of an iOS messaging app that allows the user to communicate (send and receive text messages) with bots, each in their own 1:1 chat.

 A server is available for you to use.
 You can read more about it in [`./server`](./server).
-Its documentation contains informations on how it can be run, and what kinds of API endpoints & entities are available.
+Its documentation contains information on how it can be run, and what kinds of API endpoints & entities are available.

 Functional requirements: